 So, when it comes to dealing with tax questions, tax relief, and tax litigation, you need to talk to Sarasota IRS Lawyers who can help.
 Mary E. King has spent her career concentrating in tax law and can help you in Florida and elsewhere.
 Attorney King has a wealth of information about what types of options would make the most sense for you or your business.

 That helps explain why she’s received an A+ rating from the Florida Better Business Bureau.
 If you have a tax related issue – no matter how small or how large – setting up an initial consultation with Mary E. King, tax lawyer of Florida, is the first step you should take towards relief.

-The Law Office of Mary King P.L. offers complete IRS problem-solving services including all areas from tax debt settlement to planning the most efficient tax strategy for individuals and businesses.
+The Law Office of Mary King P.L. offers complete IRS problem-solving services in Sarasota, Florida including all areas from tax debt settlement to planning the most efficient tax strategy for individuals and businesses.
 Call us today to schedule an initial consultation.
 With years of experience as Sarasota IRS Lawyers for many clients, Attorney Mary E. King can make sure that your tax issues are resolved in your favor.
 Fill out our online contact form, or call us at 941-906-7585.
 Remember, at the Law Office of Mary E. King, we are focused on solving your tax issues for good.